-It is an early type Panther tank.
+It is an early-type Panther tank.
 It is built in October 2014.

-Because I used the photo-etched parts for various points, it is sharp impression.
+Because I used the photo-etched parts for various points, it is a sharp impression.
 Etching parts were some places too thin, and there were many hard processes.
 The stop tab of the spare caterpillar treads were particularly difficult.

 This camouflage painting was the campaign in Krusk in 1943 Summer.
-The green line is characteristic for mid summer operation.
+The green line is characteristic for mid-summer operation.
 I think it good random pattern blowing airbrush.
-Still now it’s like the toy taste with no weathering, the tank’s best part is muddy, dusty, and rusty and battle damage.
+Still, now it’s like the toy taste with no weathering, the tank’s best part is muddy, dusty, and rusty and battle damage.

-The Panther had the variation of type A, G, F and this type D, and the type D was the first actual fighting debut vehicle.
+The Panther had the variation of type A, G, F, and this type D, and type D was the first actual fighting debut vehicle.
 I have heard that the random alphabetical order for confusing the Soviet Army, actually this meaning is the development start order.
 But the truth has not been found.

 The marking is Panzer-Grenadier-Division Großdeutschland at the time of the participation for Battle of Kursk in the summer of 1943.
 On this instruction manual, the coloring is in the Karachev area, it’s northwest of Kursk.
 I suppose this dark yellow and dark green camouflage pattern is best matched for the Kursk summer campaign.

 I drew rust on the side Armor moderately, too.
-I painted the caterpillar tread using washing technique with the plural pastel colors, but it’s hard to control the pastel because a color changes completely after having dried when I first get wet.
+I painted the caterpillar tread using the washing technique with the plural pastel colors, but it’s hard to control the pastel because the color changes completely after having dried when I first get wet.
 Maybe the best way is the first process to use enamel paint, and finish up with pastel.
-There will be room for the further examination in the future.
+There will be room for further examination in the future.

 I did the clear coating which expressed mud with a pastel.
 Is it not helped where the place of a hard pastel working still remain dusty even I splayed mat clear coating?
 After I finish up, I didn’t touch the dusty points as possible as I can.

 He is a tank commander.
 Please don’t ask about the glove in summer.
-I suppose the driver might be having glove in the driving compartment.
+I suppose the driver might be having a glove in the driving compartment.
 I always have my glove on when I ride my motorcycle and road bike.